-Schedule For Fifth-Year Major Evaluation of Senior Lecturers and Master Lecturers
+Schedule for the Sixth-Year Major Evaluation of Senior Lecturers and Master Lecturers

 (The major evaluation must focus on the faculty member's teaching effectiveness and other professional activities as well as the needs of the department.
-The purpose of the evaluation is to determine whether the faculty member should be retained beyond the fifth year.)
+The purpose of the evaluation is to determine whether the faculty member should be retained beyond the sixth year.)

-- Faculty member submits the major evaluation file to the department/school chair for review. - Department/school chair submits the major evaluation file to the designated department/school evaluation committee. - Designated department/school evaluation committee submits the major evaluation file to the department/school chair, providing copies to the faculty member and dean. - The department/school chair reviews the major evaluation file and submits it and his or her recommendation to the dean of the college, providing a copy of the recommendation to the faculty member. - The dean evaluates the faculty member, utilizing input provided by the department/school chair, and determines whether he or she should be retained beyond the fifth year.
-A copy of the evaluation and determination is provided to the faculty member, department/school chair, and provost and vice president for academic affairs. - 1.
-If the evaluation is positive and the dean's determination on retention is affirmative, the faculty member will be reappointed according to the policy on Reappointment or Nonreappointment of Faculty. - 2.
-If the decision by the dean is not to retain the senior lecturer or master lecturer, he or she will be notified of termination according to the appropriate schedule in the policy on the Reappointment or Nonreappointment of Faculty. - 3.
+- Faculty member posts his or her major evaluation file to a secure site accessible to the department/school committee, department chair, dean, and provost and vice president for academic affairs. - Department/school committee, consisting of tenured members of the department, posts its recommendation on retention to the secure site, providing a copy to the faculty member. - The department/school chair posts his or her recommendation to the secure site, providing a copy of the recommendation to the faculty member. - The dean evaluates the faculty member, utilizing input provided by the department/school chair, and determines whether he or she should be retained beyond the sixth year.
+A copy of the evaluation and determination is posted to the secure site and is provided to the faculty member, department/school chair, and provost and vice president for academic affairs. - If the evaluation is positive and the dean's determination on retention is affirmative, the faculty member will be reappointed according to the policy on Reappointment/Annual Review or Nonreappointment of Faculty. - If the decision by the dean is not to retain the senior lecturer or master lecturer, he or she will be notified of termination according to the appropriate schedule in the policy on the Reappointment/Annual Review or Nonreappointment of Faculty. - 3.
 Senior lecturers and master lecturers considered for promotion in a given year or going through an in-depth review will not undergo a separate annual evaluation in that same year. - 1/15 The faculty member may request a review by the provost and vice president for academic affairs of a nonreappointment decision made by the dean. - 2/1 Provost and vice president for academic affairs makes a final decision on the appeal of a nonreappointment decision and informs the faculty member.
 The decision of the provost and vice president for academic affairs is final.